-- 1. A district (or the Executive Officer or his or her delegate) identifies questionable data. - 2.
-In evaluating a possible extreme concentration event, the Executive Officer or his or her delegate will use the data for the site at which the event is suspected to determine a limit for concentrations expected to recur no more frequently than once in one year.
+- 1. A district (or the executive officer) identifies questionable data. - 2.
+In evaluating a possible extreme concentration event, the executive officer will use the data for the site at which the event is suspected to determine a limit for concentrations expected to recur no more frequently than once in one year.
 The limit will be determined using the "exponential tail method" described in Procedure for Computing the Values Used in Identifying Extreme Concentration Events (August 1998), which is incorporated by reference herein.

 Using conventional rounding procedures, the limit will be consistent with the level of precision in which the state standard is expressed.
-If the possible extreme concentration exceeds the concentration expected to recur no more frequently than once in one year, the Executive Officer or his or her delegate will consult with the district in identifying the data as affected by an extreme concentration event.
+If the possible extreme concentration exceeds the concentration expected to recur no more frequently than once in one year, the executive officer will consult with the district in identifying the data as affected by an extreme concentration event.

-3. When an extreme concentration event is identified, the Executive Officer or his or her delegate will review other information, including but not limited to meteorological data, to determine whether air quality data for other sites in the area were affected by the extreme concentration event.
+3. When an extreme concentration event is identified, the executive officer will review other information, including but not limited to meteorological data, to determine whether air quality data for other sites in the area were affected by the extreme concentration event.